ConservationMetrics/gc-scripts-hub/README.md

 * Scripts to export data from a database into a specific format (e.g., GeoJSON).

-![Available scripts, flows, and apps in gc-scripts-hub](gc-scripts-hub.jpg)
+![Available scripts, flows, and apps in gc-scripts-hub](gc-scripts-hub.jpg) _A Windmill Workspace populated with the tools in this repository._

 ## Deploying the code to a Windmill workspace